Teacher Training Advances Education in Ghana

 In recent years, education in Ghana has suffered due to untrained teachers, particularly in disadvantaged communities.
 In 2012 Ghana partnered with the Global Partnership for Education (GPE) to address the issue of equal access to education.

-According to the World Bank, Ghana faces a disparity in the amount of trained teachers between the disadvantaged districts of Northern Ghana and the relatively affluent southern districts.
+According to the World Bank, Ghana faces a disparity in the number of trained teachers between the disadvantaged districts of Northern Ghana and the relatively affluent southern districts.
 Part of Ghana’s partnership with GPE included a grant that funded the Untrained Teachers Diploma in Basic Education (UTDBE) program.
 Ghana’s government selected 8,000 teachers from impoverished communities to receive training during holidays.
 This allowed teachers to continue working while improving their skills during the summer and holiday breaks.
 The course began in 2012 and lasted four years.

 The goal?
 To improve access to equal education in Ghana by closing the economic and educational gap between advantaged and disadvantaged communities.